SrkCoder/LogicalC-/README.md

-this is my first git repositiory;
+this is my first git repositiory; i hav